-Luckily, we know a lot about this way of doing things, which has been studied and written about by Lumen Database and other groups over the past few years.
-It was clear that the copyright takedown notice that Andres Isaias, DaVinci Biosciences and DV Biologics sent to Google was fake, especially since the so-called “original article” was made only to trick Google’s employees.
+Luckily, we know a lot about this way of doing things, which the Lumen Database and other groups have studied and written about over the past few years.
+Clearly, the copyright takedown notice that Andres Isaias, DaVinci Biosciences, and DV Biologics sent to Google was fake, especially since the so-called “original article” was made only to trick Google’s employees.

 The Isaias family also has a criminal record in the State of California.
 They are linked to a scandal of selling human organs and tissues, particularly those of aborted babies, which they trafficked internationally.
 Now that they are being deported to Ecuador, one wonders if they will try and start a similar business there.